Lesson 1: Understanding a Single Neuron

 3. Compute Gradients

-How much each weight contributed to error
+Calculate how much each weight contributed to error

 4. Update Weights